-The key insight that enables cryptography is that although an observer can in principle distinguish between the distributions Enc(K, M) and Enc(K, M') for two messages M and M', in practice doing so may take an inordinate amount of time.
-It seems reasonable to assume that the distinguisher has only limited computational resources at his disposal.
+The key insight that enables cryptography is that although an observer can in principle distinguish between the distributions Enc(K, M) and Enc(K, M') (or some other two distributions), in practice doing so may take an inordinate amount of time.
+So it seems reasonable to assume that the distinguisher has only limited computational resources at his disposal.

-It will be convenient to measure the computational resources of the distinguisher in terms of circuit complexity.
+It will be convenient to measure the computational resources of the adversary in terms of circuit complexity.
 A circuit with n inputs is a directed acyclic graph with n sources and one sink, where all vertices (called gates) except for the sources are labeled by AND, OR, or NOT (NOT gates have fan-in one).
 A computation proceeds along the circuit in a natural way.
 The size of a circuit is the number of AND and OR gates in it.1